k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/08_vector_db_integration.md

-* **Initialize** - prepare the table.
+* **Initialize** — prepare the table.
 For thisת you can use the *VectorInitializer* flow (`PgVectorInitializer` or `SqliteVectorInitializer`)

-* **Grounding** - the initial sources processing.
+* **Grounding** — the initial sources processing.
 It is recommended to transform the resources, like documents and web-pages,  into a markdown format.
   During the agentic flow, those documents are provided to the AI to be part of its context.
 The markdown format is a very useful when working with AI models, enabling adding simple tags, hinting about titles, sections, list and so on.

   > A very useful utility is ["markitdown"](https://github.com/microsoft/markitdown) - a Python library, which transforms many formats to markdown.
 Examples of file types formats it converts: PDF, PowerPoint, Word, Excel, Images (png, jpg), HTML, Text-based formats (CSV, JSON, XML)

-* **Chunking** - slicing and splitting the processed document into smaller, semantically meaningful pieces , for better search.
+* **Chunking** — slicing and splitting the processed document into smaller, semantically meaningful pieces , for better search.

   For this purpose you can use the `chunker` actor.

-* **Embedding** - Converts the text chunks into numerical vector embeddings using an embedding model.
+* **Embedding** — Converts the text chunks into numerical vector embeddings using an embedding model.

   * Use the embedding interface that you define at the project.
   * During this process you shall loop on chunks and embed each chink using `embed` actor.

-* **Indexing:** The load phase, where those vectors are stored and organized in the vector database.
+* **Indexing** — The load phase, where those vectors are stored and organized in the vector database.

   For this you can use the *VectorLoader* flow (`PgVectorLoader` or `SqliteVectorLoader`)